Table of Contents

-The potential to protect records from litigation, as well as to safeguard the quality of work performed by staff, also rank high on the list of reasons to consider tracking employees’ activities.
-Emails are considered submissible evidence in court—and monitoring them increases the chance that doors to security breaches, accidental misuse, and other potentially cash-eating legal issues remain firmly closed.
+The potential to protect records from litigation, as well as to safeguard the quality of work performed by staff, also ranks high on the list of reasons to consider tracking employees’ activities.
+Emails are considered admissible evidence in court and monitoring them increases the chance that doors to security breaches, accidental misuse, and other potentially cash-eating legal issues remain firmly closed.
 Moreover, when employees are monitored, mistakes or errors in their work can be readily identified and addressed in a timely manner, rather than when it may be too late.

 Disadvantages of Employee Monitoring